The Distance Function from a Real Algebraic Variety: Introduction

-This degree has been called {\em Euclidean Distance degree (ED degree)} of $X$ in \cite{DHOST}, where it was proved that $\mathrm{EDdegree}(X)=\mathrm{EDdegree}(X^\vee)$, where $X^\vee$ is the projective dual of $X$.
-For every $u\in V$, the distance from $u$ to $X$ is one of the roots of the polynomial in (\ref{eq:algfunction}), the other roots correspond to the values assumed on $X$ by the other critical points of the distance function from $u$.
-Indeed $\mathrm{EDdegree}(X)$ counts the number of these critical points.
-We call (\ref{eq:algfunction}) the {\it ED polynomial} of $X$ and we denote by $\mathrm{EDpoly}_{X,u}(t^2)$.
+In \cite{DHOST} it was proved that $\mathrm{EDdegree}(X)=\mathrm{EDdegree}(X^\vee)$, where $X^\vee$ is the projective dual of $X$.
+For every $u\in V$, the (complexified) distance from $u$ to $X$ is one of the roots of the polynomial in (\ref{eq:algfunction}), while the other roots correspond to the values assumed on $X$ by the other critical points of the distance function from $u$.
+Indeed, $\mathrm{EDdegree}(X)$ counts the number of these critical points.
+We call the left-hand side of (\ref{eq:algfunction}) the {\it ED polynomial} of $X$ and we denote it by $\mathrm{EDpoly}_{X,u}(t^2)$.

 A formidable insight into the problem has been achieved by P. Aluffi in \cite[Prop.
-2.9]{Alu}, who proved that the same formula (\ref{eq:ct}) holds allowing $X$ being singular, when Chern classes $c_i(X)$ are replaced by Chern-Mather classes $c_i^\mathsmaller{M}(X)$, with the assumption on transversality refined by using a Whitney stratification of $X$.
+2.9]{Alu}, who proved that the same formula (\ref{eq:ct}) holds allowing $X$ to be singular, when Chern classes $c_i(X)$ are replaced by Chern-Mather classes $c_i^\mathsmaller{M}(X)$, with the assumption on transversality refined by using a Whitney stratification of $X$.
 The work of Aluffi gives new tools to work with dual varieties and we report a general consequence in Corollary \ref{cor:hypersurface}.
 A very explicit description of Chern-Mather classes in the toric case has been obtained by Helmer and Sturmfels in \cite{HS} and by Piene in \cite{Pie16}.